Temu-Finn/full-stack-semester-project/backend/README.md

 To view the API documentation, run the application and navigate to `http://localhost:8080/swagger-ui/index.html`.

+To view the documentation as json, navigate to `http://localhost:8080/v3/api-docs`.

 ### Testing

 To run the tests, run in the root directory: